lepestok0805/lepestok0805/README.md

-- 👋 Hi, I’m @lepestok0805
+- 👋 Hi, I’m Anna
 - 👀 I’m interested in education
-- 🌱 I’m currently learning in rs.school level
+- 🌱 I’m currently learning in rs.school level 0
-- 📫 How to reach me ...
+- 📫 How to reach me lepestok0805@mail.ru

 <!---
 lepestok0805/lepestok0805 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.